 - The day after the announcement of Adavale’s half-yearly results to the ASX;

-- The day after the announcement of Adavale’s annual preliminary financial results to the ASX; or
+- At least 21 days prior the annual preliminary financial results to the ASX; or

-- for any other time period determined by the Board.
+- Any other time period determined by the Board

 - Directors and employees may, in exceptional circumstances as defined in the policy, trade in a closed period but only with the prior written consent of the Disclosure Officer.
 Notwithstanding the closed periods and approval requirements, a person is prohibited from trading at any time if they possess material, price-sensitive information about the Company that is not generally available to the public.